Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Experiment

-Furthermore, our results indicate that training with multiple generators yields better performance compared to single-generator training approaches like UnivFD, which shows limited effectiveness when applied to out-of-distribution datasets.
-Another observation is that FSD demonstrates good performance in fake detection but performs poorly on real datasets.
+Furthermore, our results indicate that training with multiple classes yields better performance than single-generator training approaches, such as UnivFD, which shows limited effectiveness when applied to out-of-distribution data.
+Another observation is that FSD demonstrates good performance in fake detection but performs poorly on real images.
 This limitation stems from its classification mechanism that relies on the nearest prototypical centroid, which becomes less effective when dealing with diverse types of fake images.
 In contrast, our model explicitly addresses the distribution of real images by incorporating a center loss term, which pulls the features of real samples closer to their class center in the embedding space, thereby enhancing the discriminative power for authentic data and significantly boosting the overall detection accuracy.